 The faculty mentor must be a Chemistry faculty or courtesy faculty member.
 Consult the Chemistry Faculty and Courtesy Faculty pages to identify faculty members whose research interests most closely match your own.
 Contact individual faculty members to discuss research opportunities.
 If you find a good match, plan a course of research with that faculty member for the summer quarter, including identifying a prospective research mentor (typically a graduate student or postdoc) in the faculty member's lab.
 The research pursued by undergraduates is often related to a project of a current postdoc or graduate student.
 This mentor will be very important in helping formulate your ideas for the proposal.
 After discussing the project with the professor and/or graduate student/postdoc, write a two-page proposal detailing the research that will be pursued.
 The proposal should provide a justification of the research and provide a focused research plan.
 Realize that this is a limited research program -- be realistic.
 First and foremost, write the proposal in your own words.

 Arrange a deadline with your sponsoring professor by which time you will send him/her your final document in the form of the Word file specified in the template.doc below.
-Arrange that s/he will append his/her letter of recommendation at the end of your file and email the completed documents to administrator Laura Obergfell (email@example.com) by 5:00 pm on Friday, April 5, 2019 (admission will open each year in February).
+Arrange that s/he will append his/her letter of recommendation at the end of your file and email the completed documents to administrator Laura Obergfell (lto [at] stanford.edu) by the deadline.

-Notification of the awards will be by email, usually within one week.
+Notifications are expected to be made by April 10.
 Awards will be made on a competitive basis according to the following criteria: (1) the quality and reasonable nature of the proposed plan of research, (2) the strength of the supporting letter, and (3) evidence of scholarship from the applicant as reflected in their academic transcript.
 A major in chemistry is not a necessary requirement for a fellowship but you must be a Stanford undergraduate student.

 The summer includes:

-(1) A mandatory organizational meeting on the first day of summer quarter.
+- A mandatory organizational meeting on the first day of summer quarter.
 This meeting provides a chance for all the students to meet and begin organizing a number of activities for the summer.
-After the meeting, those students that have not completed safety training need to do so before working in the lab.
+After the meeting, students who have not completed safety training need to do so before working in the lab.

 1. Can I enroll in a class during the summer?